Toward a Holistic Evaluation of Robustness in CLIP Models: Visual Factor-Level Robustness

 \textbf{(3) CLIP models tend to texture bias after fine-tuning.} Our study reveals that shape bias in CLIP weakens after fine-tuning on ImageNet.
 Moreover, the fine-tuned CLIP models exhibit a shape bias comparable to models that are pre-trained on larger datasets.
 This finding is consistent when using a transformer and CNN as the visual encoder.
 Moreover, these results illustrate that fine-tuning discards the shape-biased property of zero-shot CLIP, which may affect their overall effective robustness~\cite{geirhos2019inducing, geirhos2018imagenet}.

 { \textbf{(4) Fine-tuning with contrastive loss maintains shape bias.} By default, the CLIP-FT models are trained with standard supervised cross-entropy loss.
 To decouple the effect of fine-tuning methods and data source, we use zero-shot CLIP with ViT-B/32 and ViT-B/16, and fine-tune them on ImageNet training set by standard cross-entropy, contrastive loss~\cite{goyal2023finetune}, and parameter-efficient fine-tuning methods (CoOp~\cite{zhou2022learning} and Tip-Adapter~\cite{zhang2022tip}).
 The shape bias extents are shown in Table~\ref{tab:shape-bias}: contrastive fine-tuning on ImageNet maintains the shape bias of CLIP models.
-This indicates that ImageNet training data might not be the primary cause of the shape-bias decrease.
-We speculate that associating the embeddings of image and text could potentially help learn shape-biased models.
-Moreover, parameter-efficient fine-tuning shows the shape bias.
-We further speculate that its mechanism likely preserves the knowledge of zero-shot CLIP during fine-tuning.}
+This indicates that ImageNet training data might not be the primary cause of the shape-bias decrease. \wj{We believe that the alignment mechanism between visual and textual representations may play a fundamental role in shaping this bias.
+This is supported by our observation that fine-tuning strategies which preserve image–text embedding association tend to retain or strengthen shape bias.}